svanwambeck/openstack-labs/FIX.md

 ## How to save files from my Openstack Lab to view later

-1. First do lab 13, then SSH into your controller and issue these commands
+1. First do lab 13 which will set up an account with github

+2. Then SSH into your controller and issue these commands

     `mkdir ~/myopenstack``